IntegrationMatters/njams-toolbox/README.md

   Query and replay process executions of a given nJAMS instance using nJAMS Replay Command line tool based on a configuration file.

+* **getPayload**

+  Outputs payload data into files from activities of process executions of a given process and a period of time.